Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players: 2-player Edge Matching

+\begin{proof} We reduce from directed vertex geography in graphs with maximum degree 3, which was proved PSPACE-hard in~\cite{lichtenstein1980go}.
 Our reduction is the same as the reduction used in the proof of 1-player ASP-completeness in Theorem~\ref{thm:asp}, whose tiles are shown in Figure~\ref{fig:asp}.
 In the proof of Theorem~\ref{thm:asp}, three tiles are placed for each vertex, so if two players alternate placing tiles, then they alternate placing the first tile for each vertex, which corresponds to taking that vertex in the geography game.
 In the same proof, the only choices are which tile to place second for each vertex of outdegree 2 (the first tile is fixed, and the unchosen tile must be placed third), a choice which the player who did not place the first tile for that vertex can make and which determines the next visited vertex in the tile-placing game.
 Correspondingly, in the geography game, when one player chooses a vertex, the player who did not choose that vertex chooses the next visited vertex.
 Finally, the winner of the tile-placing game is the last player to place a tile.
 Each vertex has three tiles which are always placed in sequence, so the last player to place a tile is the last player to place the first tile for a vertex, which corresponds to the last player to pick a vertex in the geography game.
 So the winner of the geography game is the winner of the tile-placing game, as desired. \end{proof}

-The same proof almost works in the case where the players draw from separate pools of tiles if we reduce from directed vertex geography in \emph{bipartite} graphs with maximum degree 3 and a start vertex $s$, because we know which player places the first tile for each vertex.
-However, the other player's choice of a second tile for each vertex means we do not know which player places those tiles.
+The same proof almost works in the case where the players draw from their own pools of tiles if we reduce from directed \emph{vertex-partizan} vertex geography, because then we know which player places the first tile for each vertex.
+However, the other player needs to be able to choose the second tile for each vertex, and then the original player needs to be able to choose the remaining third tile, meaning we do not know which pools should have those two tiles.
+In fact, there is an even simpler proof that avoids this problem:

-\begin{theorem} The 2-player signed edge-matching game is PSPACE-hard, whether players draw from their own pools of tiles or a shared pool. \end{theorem}
+\begin{theorem} The 2-player signed and unsigned edge-matching games are PSPACE-complete, whether players draw from their own pools of tiles or from a shared pool. \end{theorem}